-Let’s agree that the goal of your marketing team should be to help your sales team.
-Sound good?
-Awesome.
+The goal of your marketing team is to help your sales team.

 To improve quality of marketing leads, here are three key pieces of information sales must share with the marketing team: